selectiveintellect/vic/install.md

     $ cpanm Pegex
     $ cpanm Moo

-Optionally the user can also install on Linux and Mac OSX:
+The user should also install `Alien::gputils` on their operating system:

     $ cpanm Alien::gputils

 This will install the `gputils` package if not already present on the system.
+For Windows, they will need to download the installer from the link given [earlier](#supportingapplications) and then install `Alien::gputils`.

 ##Testing the Module (Developers Only)